enigmatry/entry-angular-building-blocks/docs/README.md

 Create new feature module (with routing) and root component named as new entry component (e.g. `features/dialog`).

-Use `app-docs-content` shared component to define documentation tabs (e.g. `features/dialog/dialog.component.html`).
+Use `app-documentation-content` shared component to define API/Examples tabs (e.g. `features/dialog/dialog.component.html`).
+Don't forget to provide `componentDefinition` input parameter!

 Update `shared/models/route-segments.ts` with new route to the feature and add new entry to `shared/models/component-definitions.ts`.
 Don't forget to update `app-routing.module.ts` with routing to the new feature.